 OVERNIGHT will be available as an e-book and limited edition hardcover from Unnerving Press.

 Limited edition of 100 from Mount Abraxas Press available from select retailers.

-Trade edition coming soon from Lovecraft eZine Press.
+Trade edition now available from Lovecraft eZine Press in kindle and paperback.

 For two days in the year 1862, the bloodiest battle of the American Civil War held theatre in southern Tennessee – a patch of land called Shiloh.
 Thousands of soldiers on both sides of the conflict lost their lives, and tens of thousands more were badly injured.
 For twin brothers Henry and William, infantry soldiers in the Confederate Army, the battle held more than the horrors of war, it was a portal to something beyond mankind, where demons tread and angels fly, where the spilling of blood brings not only death, but eternal damnation.

 “In ‘Shiloh,’ Fracassi’s powerful, precise writing immerses the reader in the savage brutality of a Civil War battle — an exquisitely harrowing precursor to the strange horror of the tale.
 A masterful, mad charge into the weird.” – Jeffrey Ford